hexxone/TeleJelly/README.md

 ## Known issues

-If a User's profile picture fails to download even though the url is given, he has probably set it private.
+If a User's profile picture fails to download even though the url is given (err 404), he has probably set it to private.
+This is weird behaviour by Telegram imho.

 If a User were to change/sell his Username, a random person would possibly be able to use this Service, but having Names over ID's is much more convenient for Management.